solana-labs/solana/book/src/ledger-replication.md

 information.
 Any given validator may or may not be malicious and give incorrect information, although there are not any obvious attack vectors that this could accomplish besides having the replicator do extra wasted work.
-For many of the operations there are number of options depending on how paranoid a replicator
+For many of the operations there are a number of options depending on how paranoid a replicator
 is:
     - (a) replicator can ask a validator
     - (b) replicator can ask multiple validators